 Malloy 'Disappointed' By Out-Of-State Storm HelpGov.
-Dannel P. Malloy says he's "disappointed” in the number of out-of-state crews that had promised to help Connecticut recover from last weekend's nor'easter.
+Dannel P. Malloy says he's "disappointed'' in the number of out-of-state crews that had promised to help Connecticut recover from last weekend's nor'easter.

 Towns Urge No Trick-Or-TreatingSo many trees and utility wires are down across Connecticut that many local officials are urging parents not to bring their children trick-or-treating this Halloween.